 We build optics based on our commitment to your absolute satisfaction.
-That's why Vortex products are unconditionally guaranteed and we make this Very Important Promise to you-a Very Important Person.
+That's why our products are unconditionally guaranteed and we make this Very Important Promise to you-a Very Important Person.

-Rest assured that in the event your Crossfire II becomes damaged or defective, Vortex Optics will repair or replace the riflescope at no charge to you.
-Call Vortex Optics at 800-426-0048 for prompt, professional, and friendly service.
+Rest assured that in the event your optic becomes damaged or defective, we will repair or replace the riflescope at no charge to you.
+Call us at 800-426-0048 for prompt, professional, and friendly service.

-Vortex Optics 2120 West Greenview Drive Middleton, WI 53562 service@vortexoptics.com
+2120 West Greenview Drive Middleton, WI 53562 service@vortexoptics.com

 Visit www.vortexoptics.com for more information.
-Canadian customers may visit www.vortexcanada.net for customer service information.

-Note: The VIP warranty does not cover theft, loss, or deliberate damage to the product.
+The VIP Warranty does not cover loss, theft, deliberate damage or cosmetic damage that does not hinder the performance of the product.